 It is important to see your health professional to discuss the best ways to treat your personal situation, and they can provide pain relief as well!
 See below for some general guidelines on treating tendinopathy in runners.

 Ideas to improve your tendon health:

 - Gradual Loading.
 This is an important phase.
-You will need to load and strengthen the tendon very gradually, and it will certainly tell you when it is not happy!
+You will need to strengthen the tendon very gradually, and it will certainly tell you when it is not happy!
 This phase will often have highs and lows so if you feel like you are going backwards, you need to go back to resting, but often the recovery response is quicker.

 - Don’t stretch it!
 When the tendon is unhappy, pulling on it is the last thing it needs.
 If you feel stiff, it is better to massage the nearby muscle, with a massage ball, a foam roller or even your hands!
 It is best to avoid massaging directly over the painful tendon.

 How can physiotherapy help?